 The idea of connecting the human brain to a computer may sound like the stuff of science fiction, but the technology to enable it is already being developed in laboratories today.
 If successfully deployed, brain-computer interfaces (BCIs) could restore the quality of life for patients with disabilities such as amyotrophic lateral sclerosis (ALS).

 A neurodegenerative disease, ALS robs patients of their ability to move or speak, even as full cognition and consciousness are retained.
-At the Institute of Infocomm Research (I2R), A*STAR, scientists are working towards creating BCIs that could help ALS patients communicate with their loved ones using the patients' brain waves alone.
-The research is carried out in collaboration with the National Neuroscience Institute.
+At the Institute for Infocomm Research (I2R), A*STAR, scientists are working towards creating BCIs that could help ALS patients communicate with their loved ones using the patients' brain waves alone.
+The research is carried out in collaboration with the National Neuroscience Institute, Singapore.

 “Poor classification accuracy leads to incorrect feedback to the users, limiting the application of motor imagery-based BCIs,” Yang said.